 Both credit cards offer appealing perks for frequent travelers and those who enjoy dining out often.
 Both cards also offer 24/7 direct access to customer service specialists and are widely accepted throughout the world.

-But there are also a few key differences between the cards when it comes to how fast you’ll earn points, the extra travel benefits, and perks each card offers, and the fees you’ll pay.
+But there are also a few key differences between the cards when it comes to how fast you’ll earn points, the extra travel benefits, perks each card offers, and the fees you’ll pay.

 We’re here to help — we’ve outlined the benefits and features of each card to help you figure out which card might be the best fit for you.
+In doing that, we also shed light on the differences between Chase Sapphire Reserve℠ and Preferred®.

 Let’s dive right in.